Updated for 2025!

 Before you Leave

 Pack a few days in advance of your trip.
-Waiting until the last minute likely only stresses yourself and everyone else around you, and could result in forgetting to pack something.
+How does this help you stay healthy when traveling?
+It reduces your stress; your body has to fight hard to combat stress.
+Waiting until the last minute often stresses yourself and everyone else around you, and could result in forgetting to pack something.
 Don’t get up extra early the morning of, and don’t stay up late the night before a flight to pack.
-This cuts into the needed sleep you should be getting to help you recover from the jetlag.
+Not only does it increase tension, but it also cuts into the needed sleep you should be getting to help you recover from the jetlag.

 Catch up on your emails at work – try to clear out your inbox as much as possible, and let everyone know of specific hours you’ll be available (if at all) while traveling.
 Ask to record or reschedule any meetings which fall at unreasonable hours in your destination time zone.
 Don’t try to attend them all, even if they are standing meetings.
 These seem like minor issues when thinking about staying healthy, but you need to be vigilant of your sleep schedule in the new time zone.
 Preparing your calendar and adjusting your schedule in advance sets everyone’s expectations and reduces miscommunications and further stress.